 An item of integer data always comprises the exact representation of an integer value.
 The value can be positive, negative, or zero.
-An item of integer data requires one one-byte, two-byte, or four-byte numeric storage unit, depending on the default or explicit length specification for the constant, variable, or function.
+An item of integer data requires one onebyte, two-byte, or four-byte numeric storage unit, depending on the default or explicit length specification for the constant, variable, or function.
+Table 5-1 provides the value ranges for integer data.